undkonsorten/addressmgmt/README.md

 ## Documantation

-The complete documentation can be found on the TYPO3 Documentation server.
+The complete documentation can be found on the TYPO3 documentation server.

 ## Maintainer